INDEX TO ALL SIX SECTIONS

 There is a day looming on the horizon when mankind's iniquity will reach the brim, at which point in time He will say, "enough!" and will pour out His wrath, or retributive justice, on the earth, bringing punishment to transgressors, and an end to the injustice and suffering in this world.

 God's kingdom will be preceded by a devastating period of time such as man has never before seen.
 This will be the darkest time in human history, when even the heavens and earth will tremble at His power and fury, the moon will turn to blood, and the sun will no longer gives out its light.
 (Revelation 6:12-17).
 See Joel's Prophecy HERE

-This time was foretold by the prophets of old and is described in several different terms in both Old and New Testaments.
-While the exact phrase the 'Day of the Lord' is used some 30 times in Scripture, Jeremiah 30:7 called it the "time Of Jacob's Trouble", while Isaiah 34:8 said it will be a "Day Of Vengeance", and Daniel 12:1 said it will be the "Time Of Distress".
+This time was foretold by the prophets of old and who described it using several different terms in both Old and New Testaments.
+The exact phrase the 'Day of the Lord' is used some 30 times in Scripture, Jeremiah 30:7 called it the "time Of Jacob's Trouble", while Isaiah 34:8 said it will be a "Day Of Vengeance", and Daniel 12:1 said it will be the "Time Of Distress".
 Romans 2:5 calls it the "Day Of God's Wrath".

 A few examples of the prophecies regarding the terror of that day are...

 Men will go into caves of the rocks And into holes of the ground Before the terror of the Lord And the splendor of His majesty, When He arises to make the earth tremble.
 (Isaiah 2:19 NASB)